 The Type R feels planted and body roll is well-controlled — even when pushed hard on a track.

 A Honda-first rev-match feature is included.
 The selectable system automatically syncs engine rpm when you're upshifting or downshifting to ensure a smooth shift.
-It worked quite well on the track and street; the clutch pedal feels a bit springy, but the clutch engages easily without any jerkiness.
+It worked quite well on the track and street; the clutch pedal feels a bit springy, but the clutch engages easily without any jerkiness thanks to the single-mass flywheel.

-The current Civic helped return the car to its fun-to-drive roots thanks in large part to great handling, and handling is one of the Type R's standout features, too; the car feels planted and body roll is well-controlled — even when it's pushed hard on a track.
+The current Honda Civic helped return the car to its fun-to-drive roots thanks in large part to great handling, and handling is one of the Civic Type R's standout features, too; the car feels planted and body roll is well-controlled — even when it's pushed hard on a track.
+Which it did when Honda set a front-wheel-drive lap record at the world-famous Nurburgring track in Germany.

 The standard adaptive suspension has three modes: Comfort, Sport and Plus R. I was pleasantly surprised that the Comfort mode lived up to its name: It does a good job soaking up road imperfections and delivers a comfortable highway ride.
 Sport, the default mode, firms up the ride compared with Comfort, while Plus R gives you very taut suspension tuning that creates a bumpy driving experience on rougher roads.
 It worked well on a smooth racetrack.